Stinging nettles do sting.

 A bit of nettle history

 Nettles have a long history of medicinal use–dating back to the bronze age.
 Native Americans used them to stop bleeding after child birth, Victorian women used nettle tinctures to thicken their hair.
 Soups were used to build strength and stamina–the list is long as you will see below.
-Nettles grow wild across Europe, America and parts of Canada.
-Many people, armed with gloves, harvest them fresh, but for ease (possibly I’m just lazy) I get my nettles dried and in bulk unless a local grower has some fresh available.
+Nettles are hardy and grow wild across all parts of Europe, America and much of Canada.
+Guarded by heavy gloves, people will brave their vicious bite to, harvest them for fresh eating and to dry for later use.
+All parts of the nettle plant have medicinal properties earning them a place of honor in many kitchens.
+For ease, possibly I’m just lazy, I get my nettles dried and in bulk unless a local grower has some fresh available.
 I use them regularly for my family, self and my clients.
-All parts of the nettle plant have medicinal properties earning them a place of honor in my kitchen.

 Western uses and nutritional profile